 About Dr. Freund

-OUTSIDE of work, my interests include practicing yoga, reading, being outdoors, dancing, baking, and spending time with friends and family.
+OUTSIDE of work, my interests include practicing yoga, reading, being outdoors, traveling, dancing, baking, and spending time with friends and family.
 Throughout my life, I have been heavily influenced by community service, social justice movements, and mindfulness practice.

 • "Love takes off the masks we fear we cannot live without and know we cannot live within."